PARK AT A GLANCE

 Queen Elizabeth spans the equator line; monuments on either side of the road mark the exact spot where it crosses latitude 00.

-The park was initially known as ‘Kazinga National Park’ before it was renamed in 1954 to commemorate a visit by Queen Elizabeth II of Great Britain.
+The park was founded in 1952 as Kazinga National Park, and renamed two years later to commemorate a visit by Queen Elizabeth II.

 Queen Elizabeth Uganda, Getting There and Access